High Risk Program

 Among the outstanding services offered at the Dubin Breast Center’s CaRE Program are:

-- State-of-the-art breast cancer screening, including imaging with 3D mammography (a new, state-of-the-art form of mammography that allows for better screening and detection of breast cancers), ultrasound, and MRI
+- State-of-the-art breast cancer screening, including imaging with 3D mammography, ultrasound, and magnetic resonance imaging

 - Expert pathology review by specialized breast pathologists for patients with previous biopsy or those requiring biopsy

 - Prophylactic surgery

 - Intensive follow-up with surveillance exams and coordination of imaging

 - Genetic counseling and testing by certified genetic counselors

 - Support programs to address the physical and emotional needs of individuals living with breast cancer risk

 - Breast cancer prevention clinical research studies designed to develop novel therapies for reducing breast cancer risk.

 - Consultation with medical oncologists and plastic surgeons when indicated

 - Nutrition and lifestyle counseling for risk reduction, focused on diet, weight loss, and exercise